Chapter 18:

 ‘There you two are!’
 Someone said.
 Mutiple voices, footsteps and laughter followed.

 We recoiled from each other like startled cats.
 Caleb dropped the handkerchief in horror.
-I caught it as I stepped back and tripped over a chair.
-I ended up sat on it, thankfully.
+I caught it as I stepped back and tripped over a chair that ended up catching me, thankfully.

 The whole time I was facing away, my lips were still tingling.
 And judging by the way Caleb refused to look directly at my face, his were too.
 Nothing had happened.
 But everything had happened at the same time.